 Then we went tried cheap tote boxes.
 Same story.
 Falling, leaking, gouging, with the added bonus of corners busting out from the weight of heavy honey frames.
 Our precious, valuable honey was being wasted in these cheap, inadequate totes!
 We kept saying, “Someone needs to invent a storage box just for beekeepers.”

 So, we’ve done just that.
-The Hive Butler™ is food-grade HDPE, designed to hold those frames whether newly-constructed or full of liquid gold.
-It will allow you to move those heavy, capped honey frames from the yard to the extractor without damage.
+The Hive Butler® is food-grade HDPE, designed to hold those frames whether newly-constructed or full of liquid gold.
+It will allow you to move those heavy, capped honey frames from the yard to the extractor without damage, loss or mess.
 Or hold them until extraction day.

-After extraction, set the wet frames out in the yard, using the Hive Butler™ to keep them secure, so the bees can clean out your frames.
-You may set the entire box into the freezer to kill off larvae, and then store your drawn comb in the Hive Butler™ for the off-season.
+After extraction, set the wet frames out in the yard, using the Hive Butler® to keep them secure, so the bees can clean out your frames.
+If you have the room, you may set the entire Hive Butler® into the freezer to kill off any wax moth larvae.
+And then store your drawn comb in the Hive Butler® for the off-season.